ToolShedTested

 Makita 18V vs Ryobi ONE+ HP Impact Driver: Which Wins in 2026?

-We buy and test our core review products; some buying-guide recommendations are research-backed and clearly labeled.
+Evidence varies by article.
+Hands-on pages describe the exact tools and tasks used; research-backed guides compare exact-model specifications, warranties, current pricing, and recurring owner feedback.
+Each page shows the evidence labels that support its recommendations.
 As an Amazon Associate, ToolShed Tested earns from qualifying purchases.
 When you buy through our links we may earn a commission -- at no extra cost to you.
-Prices and availability verified May 19, 2026.
+Product links and article details last reviewed May 19, 2026.
 Full disclosure.

 Quick Answer

-1. #1Makita XDT20Z 18V LXT Quick-Shift Mode Impact DriverBest Performance: Makita Platform4.7/5Check Current Price
+1. #1Makita XDT20Z 18V LXT Quick-Shift Mode Impact DriverBest Performance: Makita Platform4.7/5Check Price on Amazon

-2. #2Ryobi PBLID02B ONE+ HP 18V Brushless Impact DriverBest Value: Budget Buyer4.5/5Check Current Price
+2. #2Ryobi PBLID02B ONE+ HP 18V Brushless Impact DriverBest Value: Budget Buyer4.5/5Check Price on Amazon

 Quick Verdict